Everest Luxury Panorama Trek

 • Everest View Hotel and the Sherpa Museum of Namche Bazar

-• 300-year-old monastery of Namche Bazar and Thame Monastery
+• Visit 300 year old monastery of Namche Bazar and Thame Monastery

-• Visit the village of Tenzing Norgay, Apa Sherpa and Ang Rita Sherpa, all veteran mountaineers
+• Visit the villages of Tenzing Norgay, Apa Sherpa, and Ang Rita Sherpa, all veteran mountaineers

-If you have already visited the UNESCO World Heritage Sites of Kathmandu, one day can be minimized.
-And, if you want to combine this trek with Everest Base Camp trek or Gokyo Valley trek, the itinerary becomes longer.
+If you’ve already explored the UNESCO World Heritage Sites in Kathmandu, the itinerary can be adjusted to save a day.
+On the other hand, if you want to combine this trek with the Everest Base Camp trek or Gokyo Valley trek, the journey can be extended for a longer adventure.

 Everest Luxury Panorama Trek Cost